|CONTEMPLATION by Michéla Griffith|

 Walking with ducks

 She never mentioned again any doubts about actually taking the photographs and she sent through snippets of ideas all of which sounded fine.
 The thing is that, however intimidated she felt, I knew that, having seen evidence of her photographic skill online, she was going to produce some great images.
 So I looked forward to a day in Buxton starting off with lunch in a little French bistro quite close to the station recommended by Michéla.
-She met me off the train and we walked to the bistro I said that I had driven through Buxton some years ago and I tried to remember the name of the village where Jane's father and his brother had been evacuated during World War Two and which Jane and I had visited at the time.
+She met me off the train and we walked to the bistro I said that I had driven through Buxton some years ago and I tried to remember the name of the village where father-in-law and his brother had been evacuated during World War Two and which my wife and I had visited at the time.
 We chatted some more over a very pleasant lunch during which she told me how her work had progressed from being quite tight to the gloriously loose images which had first attracted me to her work.
 (What was the name of that village?)
 The ice was duly broken - in fact, Michéla is such a personable woman that the ice breaking was pretty much completed by the time we had reached the bistro - and she said that her idea was to walk around the Pavilion Garden.
 So off we went.
 (I still couldn't remember the name of that blooming village).
 We started off inside in the covered winter garden and Michéla asked me to walk to her and she took photographs of me on the move.
 But although it wasn't the best weather, it was perfect outside and so we began to wander around by the pond using the water as a back drop as well as the dark leaves on the trees.
 Hartington!
 That was the name of the village.
 We carried on and tried some arm waving (skip, skip, stride, together) and all the time, Michéla showed me the results in the back of the camera.
 My eyesight is not very good but the splodges of blurred colour looked wonderful.

 A Young Man Inside